[Virtual Event] Unifying infra and app promotions with Spacelift, OpenTofu, and Kargo

 ansible.builtin.shell: tail -n 10 /var/log/syslog > tail_syslog.txt

-In this example, we are using the shell module to get the last ten lines of the /var/log/syslog file and pipe the output to a file tail_syslog.txt.
-The shell module is indeed here, as the > operator is a feature of the shell.
+In this example, we use the shell module to take the last 10 lines of /var/log/syslog and redirect the output to tail_syslog.txt.
+The shell module is required here, because > is a redirection operator handled by the shell, not by the command itself.

 Example 2: Run a command using the shell module if a file doesn’t exist